When you hear the words “The Buyer’s Journey,” it may conjure up images of Tolkien’s rather boring (and non-existent) fourth Lord of the Rings book.

 Mary will be sure to include plenty of helpful information, making her article a resource that others in the fitness community want to read and share.
 After all, her content isn’t just for George’s benefit.

-I want to share a quick statistic that reinforces just how important blogging is to influencing the buyer’s journey.
+I want to share a quick statistic that reinforces just how important blogging is to influence the buyer’s journey.

 Research by HubSpot indicates that companies that blog generate 55% more web traffic than companies that don’t.